syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/resizing.md

 ## Defining items active size

-You can make use of the [activeSize](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonItemModel/#activesize) read-only property to retrieve the size at which the item is currently being displayed.
+The [activeSize](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonItemModel/#activesize) read-only property is used to set the size of the item which is displayed intially before it is being resized.

+> On resizing, the items size will be changed based on the available width of the tab content from the order of Large-> Medium-> Small and viceversa.